 The supervisor will then promptly complete the Injury/Illness Log referenced in the previous section.
 If the employee sought off-site medical attention via their personal physician or through the Preferred Provider Agreement, a Workers Compensation packet will need to be completed.

 The packet includes the following forms:

-All bills associated with the work-related injury should be forwarded to the Workers Compensation Coordinator at 1300 Human Resources for processing.
+All bills associated with the work-related injury should be forwarded to the Workers Compensation Coordinator at 1320 Environmental Health and Safety for processing.
 If the employee is personally billed or was required to pay at time of service by the medical facility/pharmacy, he/she shall also submit these bills, receipts and completed forms to the Workers Compensation Coordinator for timely processing.
 Contact Doug Saxton at 309-438-2007 with any questions.